RatseerOfRattesse/MACCWiki/docs/blog/posts/Battle Against A True Case of Depression.md

 When we were done... the texts in that conversation sound like the words of drunks.
 Probably the closest to being high I've ever gotten.

-Here's some messages from that night.
+Here's some messages from that night

 ![](../../assets/img/misc/british%20man%20food.png)
 ![](../../assets/img/misc/the%20milk%20is%20orange.png)